 Why You Should Consider a Special Needs Trust:

-- To hold assets such as a personal injury settlement or inheritance awarded to a disabled person already receiving benefits (such as social security disability or Supplemental Security Insurance)
+- To hold and protect a personal injury settlement or inheritance that was awarded to a person with special needs.

 Frequently Asked Questions About Special Needs Planning in Kennewick, Pasco & Richland